Bridging the Americas

-Bridging the Americas / Unidos por las Aves is a cross-cultural environmental education program that partners classes in grades 3 through 8 in Maryland, Virginia, Washington, DC, New Hampshire and Vermont with classes in Latin America and the Caribbean.
+Bridging the Americas/Unidos por las Aves is a cross-cultural environmental education program that partners classes in grades 2 through 4 in Maryland, Virginia, and Washington, DC with classes in Latin America.

 The paired classes learn and exchange information about the migratory birds that winter in Latin America and return to the US and Canada each spring to breed.

-Since 1993, about 17,000 students from classrooms in the United States, Mexico, Guatemala, Belize, El Salvador, Nicaragua, Costa Rica, Panama, the British Virgin Islands, and Ecuador have participated.
+Since 1993, close to 30,000 students from classrooms in the United States, Mexico, Guatemala, Belize, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, the British Virgin Islands, and Cuba have participated.